Men are like steel. When they lose their temper, they lose their worth.Chuck Norris

 Axes, hatchets, and many farming implements were also mass-produced up until the 1920’s in the US using a variation of this same technique with a “bit” of steel forming the cutting edge laminated to or sandwiched inside a body of low-carbon steel or wrought iron.
 Axes are still made this way in Japan.
 It’s a proven technique with a lot of advantages, but it does require a skilled blacksmith to pull off successfully.

 The point I am trying to make is that blades made using forge-welded laminated technology were the very best available in Europe and the United States for many centuries.
-It is sad that this superior technology has been discarded and forgotten except in Japan, but while wars change everything, people mostly remain the same.

 Here is a link to a blog post by Paul Sellers where he praises the old chisels and laments the new.